Nexus-Mods/game-palworld/README.md

 Vortex doesn't officially support managing of mods that are reshades, save game\config edits or require external tools (apart from UE4SS).

+# Known Issues

+- Due to erroneous metadata on Nexus Mods, the download file for UE4SS 3.0.0 might point to a different game and raise a notification.
+It is completely safe to ignore this.

 # See also

 - [Download the Extension (Nexus Mods)](https://www.nexusmods.com/site/mods/770)